 ├── Docker socket ← Container management

-└── Caddy Admin API ← Dynamic reverse proxy routes That’s the whole thing.
-No hidden sidecars.
+└── Caddy Admin API ← Dynamic reverse proxy routes That’s the whole thing, with no sidecars behind it.

 Point your domain’s DNS A record at your server, then:

-Heads up: install on a fresh, dedicated server.
-Ployer owns ports 80 and 443 via Caddy, so it will conflict with Nginx, Apache, or Coolify if any of those are still running.
-If you’re migrating from Coolify, uninstall it first, that’s also when you’ll see the memory drop.
+Install it on a fresh, dedicated server.
+Ployer owns ports 80 and 443 through Caddy, so it will conflict with Nginx, Apache, or Coolify if any of those are still running.
+If you’re migrating from Coolify, uninstall that first, which is also when you’ll see the memory drop.

 Repo and install instructions: https://ployer.nusendra.com